Oxcarbazepine use while Breastfeeding

 Medically reviewed by Drugs.com.
 Last updated on Jul 18, 2022.

 Drugs containing Oxcarbazepine: Trileptal, Oxtellar XR

 Summary of Use during Lactation

-Limited information indicates that oxcarbazepine would not be expected to cause any adverse effects in breastfed infants, especially if the infant is older than 2 months.
+Oxcarbazepine levels in breastmilk are low and it is not expected to cause any adverse effects in breastfed infants, especially if the infant is older than 2 months.
+A safety scoring system finds oxcarbazepine possible to use cautiously during breastfeeding.
 Monitor the infant for drowsiness, adequate weight gain, and developmental milestones, especially in younger, exclusively breastfed infants and when using combinations of anticonvulsants.

 In published reports of anticonvulsant use during breastfeeding, most women are taking a combination of anticonvulsants.
 Some of the other drugs (e.g., phenytoin, carbamazepine) stimulate the metabolism of other anticonvulsants whereas others (e.g., valproic acid) inhibit the metabolism of other anticonvulsants.
 Therefore, the relationship of the maternal dosage to the concentration in breastmilk can be quite variable, making calculation of the weight-adjusted percentage of maternal dosage less meaningful than usual.

 Maternal Levels.
 Two women were treated with oxcarbazepine during pregnancy and lactation.
 Milk levels of the 10-hydroxy-oxcarbazepine metabolite in breastmilk were 50 to 65% of the maternal blood level in one mother during the first week postpartum.
 In the second mother, milk levels were 70 to 80% of maternal plasma levels during the first 2 months postpartum and 45 to 50% at 2.5 to 4.5 months postpartum.
 Specific values were not provided in the abstract.